 It may sound like a stupid online test, but learning your partner’s love language can actually do wonders in helping you figure out exactly how to romance them.

-Founded by Dr. Gary Chapman, relationship expert, the 5 Love Language test helps spouses learn what their priorities are when it comes to romance.
+Founded by Dr. Gary Chapman, a relationship expert, the 5 Love Language test helps spouses learn what their priorities are when it comes to romance.
 Are you moved by:

 - Acts of service (your spouse cooking dinner or shovelling the driveway for you)